-The DASH diet (Dietary Approaches to Stop Hypertension) has been ranked “best diet for 8th year in a row” by US News & World Report.
-The DASH diet plan was developed to lower blood pressure without medication.
-The first DASH diet research, by the US National Institutes of Health, revealed that the DASH diet could lower blood pressure with dietary approaches.
-Since then, numerous studies have shown that the DASH diet reduces the risk of many diseases, including some kinds of cancer, stroke, heart disease and diabetes.
+The DASH diet (Dietary Approaches to Stop Hypertension) has been ranked one of the top diets for the past 9 years by US News & World Report.
+The DASH diet plan was developed in 1992 to see if dietary changes could lower blood pressure without medication.
+Researchers at the US National Institutes of Health found that the DASH diet could lower blood pressure with dietary approaches in people with high blood pressure levels.
+Since then, numerous studies have shown that the DASH diet reduces the risk of many diseases, including some kinds of cancer, stroke, heart disease and diabetes, too.
 It has been proven to be an effective way to lose weight while improving health at the same time.

 What is the DASH diet?